-Former Article 17 of L 4540/2018, and now article 55(1) IPA, provide that the responsible authority for the reception of asylum seekers in cooperation with competent government agencies, international organisations and certified social actors shall ensure the provision of reception conditions.
-These conditions must “secure an adequate standard of living for asylum seekers that ensures their subsistence and promotes their physical and mental health, based on the respect of human dignity”.
+Article 55(1) IPA provides that the competent authority for the reception of asylum seekers in cooperation with competent government agencies, international organisations and certified social actors shall ensure the provision of reception conditions.
+These conditions must “secure an adequate standard of living for asylum seekers that ensures their subsistence and protects their physical and mental health, based on the respect of human dignity”.
 As per the same article, the same standard of living is guaranteed for asylum seekers in detention.
 Special care is provided for those with special reception needs.

-maintains the same standards, transposing word-for-word the provisions of article 17 (2) of the (recast) Reception Directive.
+Article 55(1) IPA, which maintains the same standards, transposing article 17 (2) of the (recast) Reception Directive.

 Article 235 L 4389/2016.